seleznevajane/SNPfreq/README.md

 Thy Luong

-Marek Kimmel - Algorithm Design
+Marek Kimmel - Original Algorithm Design

-Andrzej Polanski - Algorithm Design
+Andrzej Polanski - Original Algorithm Design

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.